Let’s get you startedSign in or create an account to view your personalized quotes.

 Where you purchase from

 Prospective dog owners have different options for where to purchase a dog, including animal shelters, pet stores, and German shepherd breeders.
-How you buy your German shepherd affects how much the dog costs.
+Where you buy your German shepherd affects how much the dog costs.

-The American Kennel Club (AKC) recognizes breeders of merit who are the best in the field.
+The AKC recognizes breeders of merit who are the best in the field.
 These quality breeders adhere to strict purebred breeding requirements, puppy registration, and health screenings.
 Due to the accreditation, dogs from these breeders are the most expensive.

 On the other hand, adopting German shepherds from local shelters is usually the cheapest way to purchase a German shepherd, since the dog isn’t certified as a purebred.
 Adoption fees are typically a few hundred dollars.